All posts

 Archa Planning Intelligence (primary)

-Residential new-build permissions, building control linkage, extension of duration applications, SHD/LRD data, and document evidence from Archa's database — 31 councils for planning data, 28 for EOD data (DCC, Cork City, and Offaly do not publish this application sub-type).
-Queried 16 April 2026.
+Residential new-build permissions, building control linkage, extension of duration applications, SHD/LRD data, and document evidence from Archa's planning register — 31 councils for planning data, 28 for EOD data (DCC, Cork City, and Offaly do not publish this application sub-type).
+Queried 19 April 2026.
 Available at archa.ie.

 Planning document extracts